research-ag/motoko-build-template/README.md

 ### Choose initial toolchain

-When creating a fresh canister repository it is recommended to use the `main` branch from `motoko-build-template` as the template.
+When creating a fresh canister repository from `motoko-build-template` then it only has the `main` branch.
-It is set up for the latest `moc` version and matching `ic-wasm` version.
+This branch is set up for the latest available `moc` version and an `ic-wasm` version that was available at the time when the `moc` version was released.

-It is possible to use a different branch as well if we want an older `moc` version.
+To start with an older `moc` version we have to clone the repo instead of using it as a template.
-The branches are labeled in the form `moc-x.y.z`.
+Then we can checkout older tags and continue from there.
-Each branch is set up with the specified `moc` version and an `ic-wasm` version that was available at the time when the `moc` version was released.
+Tags are in the form `moc-x.y.z`.

 ### Upgrade toolchain